 The process of foreign exchange risk management entails identifying, measuring, minimizing, monitoring, control and foreign exchange risk reporting.
 The Group identifies its exposure to the foreign exchange risk by means of open positions in certain currency and for all currencies it operates with in the aggregate.
-Every credit institution subsidiary of the Group monitors and manages FX risk on a daily basis through calculation of the foreign currency positions including local currency positions which are indexed to foreign currency (in AIK bank there are positions in RSD currency indexed to a foreign currency clause) in all individual currencies.
+Every credit institution subsidiary of the Group monitors and manages FX risk on a daily basis through calculation of the foreign currency positions including local currency positions which are indexed to foreign currency (there are positions in RSD currency in AIK and Eurobank Direktna indexed to a foreign currency clause) in all individual currencies.